00-Evan/shattered-pixel-dungeon/TASKS.md

 Things have to be fixed
 ============
+- [ ] traps respawn on reentering a floor
+- [ ] mage gains a MagesStaff everytime loading the game
+- [ ] new sprite for ghost needed
+- [ ] trap sprites for floors 1 to 5 have to be changed in traps.png
 - [ ] it can be that there are doors next to the entrance
 - [ ] on the floors 1 to 5 potion of mind vision disables the heros field of view, you can only see the small region around the enemys
 - [ ] also on the floors 1 to 5: the heros field of view is also disablen in the gardens, also what you see from the garden will be only updated if you exit the room, wait for the end of the gardens effect and then reenter the garden